karlmdavis/justdavis-karl/_it_docs/eddings/vms.md

 ---
 title: Eddings Virtual Machines
-kind: topic
+parent: /it/eddings
+layout: it_doc
-summary: "Describes the steps necessary to make eddings a VM host."
+description: "Describes the steps necessary to make eddings a VM host."
 ---

-# <%= @item[:title] %>

-This <%= topic_link("/it/davis/servers/eddings/") %> sub-guide describes the steps necessary to make the computer a VM host.
+This {% collection_doc_link /it/eddings baseurl:true %} sub-guide describes the steps necessary to make the computer a VM host.

 This is necessary as the server will be replacing an ESXi server that hosted several old VMs.
 Until the services on these VMs are migrated onto `eddings`, the VMs will have to be hosted on `eddings` to ensure the services remain available.
 The VMs being migrated are the following: